tsdev/spinw/docs/pages/spinw/spinw.addtwin.md

   vector.
 Dimensions are [1 nTwin].

 `phid`
-: Defines the angle of rotation to generate twins in degree units, several twins can be defined parallel if phi is a vector.
+: Defines the angle of rotation to generate twins in ° units, several twins can be defined parallel if phi is a vector.
 Dimensions are [1 nTwin].